-4.8 Target of Opportunity
+4.8 Target of Opportunity (ToO)

-Normally, up to 5% of the available observing time may be used for Target of Opportunity (ToO) runs.
-For events with exceptional characteristics, ESO will also consider overriding Visitor Mode observations
+For events with exceptional characteristics, ESO will also consider overriding Visitor Mode observations.

 ESO recognises two categories of Targets of Opportunity:

 1. Unpredictable ToOs are those concerning unpredictable astronomical events that require immediate observations.
 The occurrence of such events cannot be anticipated on a sufficient timeframe to allow them to be the subject of a proposal prepared by the regular proposal submission deadline.
 They qualify for allocation of Director's Discretionary Time.